 Prior to taking action, explore what types of career opportunities are available to you based on your interest and skills by visiting any of the following job search engine sites:

 - Cornell Handshake – A great tool for exploring job/internship opportunities.
 You can also find upcoming career events inside and outside Cornell.

 - USAJobs and Careers in Government – Explore federal employment opportunities across the United States and around the world.

 - HigherEdJobs – Explore various administrative career opportunities in higher education.

 - Idealist – Explore career opportunities in nonprofit organizations.

 - Networking Skills and Building a Network – Learn why networking is important and how to build it to develop and prepare for your career goals.

-- Information Interviews – A specific networking tool for learning firsthand about a career path, employer, industry, or other career information.
+- Informational Interviews – A specific networking tool for learning firsthand about a career path, employer, industry, or other career information.

-- LinkedIn – Join LinkedIn to manage your professional brand by building your professional network.
+- LinkedIn – Create a profile to manage your professional brand and join LinkedIn groups to build your professional network.

 The following links provide career and professional development advice to graduate students and postdocs.